Rocken2k/JavaScript/README.md

 My first game and first time unsing Js (with kaboon)

 CONTROLS:
-move up
+- ↑ move up
-move down
+- ↓ move down
-move to the left
+- ← move to the left
-move to the right
+- → move to the right
-space: shoot
+- "space": to shoot

 INSTRUCTIONS:
 - Do not touch anything